mbakhoff/htmlbasic4/readme.md

 You should also add an `id` field of type `Long` to each of your entity classes.
 This enables Hibernate to match the java objects to the database table rows.

-Finally, you should annotate your collection fields with multiplicity annotations (`@OneToOne`, `@OneToMany`, `@ManyToMany`) so that hibernate will know how to connect the database tables.
+Finally, you should annotate your collection fields with association annotations (`@OneToOne`, `@OneToMany`, `@ManyToMany`) so that hibernate will know how to connect the database tables.
 Internally that works by using foreign keys and junction tables, but it's all automated by Hibernate.

 Here is an example of an entity class: